GEARS in North Carolina

 Research Publications

 GEARS participants and research mentors have had great success in submitting journal articles, conference papers and more to various publications and conferences.
-Below is a sample of publications and topics that resulted from the research conducted during the GEARS program:

 Publications and Conference Papers